camoverride/camoverride.github.io/_posts/2017-10-10-naive-bayes-text-classification.md

 P(A | B) = {\dfrac{P(A \cap B)}{P(B)}} = {\dfrac{P(A \cap B)}{P(A \cap B) + P(B \cap ¬A)}}
 $$

 The formula above is implemented with logic, but it's more useful to convert this to math so that we can play around with specific quantities.
-The intersection of two sets, A and B, is the same as the probability of B given A multiplied by the probability of A:
+The intersection of two sets, A and B, is the same as the probability of B given A multiplied by the probability of A. The middle section below is the canonical form of Bayes' Theorem:

 $$
 P(A | B) = {\dfrac{P(B|A) \cdot P(A)}{P(B)}} = {\dfrac{P(B|A) \cdot P(A)}{ P(B|A) \cdot P(A) + P(B|¬A) \cdot P(¬A)  }}
 $$

-The middle section above is the canonical form of Bayes' theorem.
-The denominator of the right section is called the prior, which in our case will ultimately reduce to a constant.

 The intuition behind Naive Bayes is quite simple.
-Let's say we discover that the word "auld" appears 4 times in our Scots corpus and only one time in our English corpus.
-If we are judging the input sentence \["auld"\] (a sentence with only one word), then the probability of this belonging to Scots is 4 / 4 + 1, or 80%.
+Let's say we discover that the word "auld" appears 4 times in our Scots documents and only one time in our English documents.
+Further, let's assume that documents labeled "Scots" account for 40% = 0.4 of our total corpus.
+If we are judging the input sentence \["auld"\] (a vector of words containing only one element), then the probability of this belonging to Scots is 80%.

 $$
-P(Scots|`auld') = {\dfrac{P(`auld'|Scots) \cdot P(Scots)}{P(`auld')}} =
+P(Scots|`auld') = {\dfrac{P(`auld'|Scots) \cdot P(Scots)}{P(`auld')}} = {\dfrac{ 4 \cdot 0.4}{4 + 1} }
 $$